dmark/dmark/README.md

 __After Hours__

-I'm an undergraduate in Economics at Queen's University, ever so slowly chipping away at a B.A.
+I'm a part-time undergraduate at Queen's University, ever so slowly chipping away at a B.A in Economics.
 I'm also an avid motorcyclist (#R1200GSLife), [bookworm](https://www.goodreads.com/drumboots) (mainly scifi and non-fiction), and [gamer](https://steamcommunity.com/id/SamuraiMark/), where I mostly play RPGs and way too much Destiny.

 __My Github Projects__